EllisBale/movie_portal/README.md

 #### 2. Scope

-The following features below are categorized by priority on what the users needs and development goals are.
+The following features below are categorised by priority on what the users needs and development goals are.

  **Must-Have Features:**